 If you know someone in hospice care, you may have concerns about visiting.
-Will you disturb them?
-Will you make them feel worse?
-Will they be able to enjoy your visit?
+You might be wondering what to say to someone in hospice, or what to bring to someone in hospice?
+Furthermore, you may be wondering if your visit will disturb them?
+Or make them feel worse?

 These are all valid questions, and their answers may depend on specific circumstances.
 However, there is one question that has a very clear answer.
 That is, should you visit?
 The answer is a resounding yes!

 Connection to family, friends, and loved ones is one of the most important aspects of a rich end-of-life transition.
 We encourage patients and loved ones to spend as much time together as they can.
-However, to make the most of your visits, here are 5 important questions often asked about visiting hospice patients.
+To help you make the most of your visits, we’ve taken the time to answer five of the important and frequently asked questions regarding visiting hospice patients.

 1. What should I bring?

+Family and friends will often ask what to bring someone in hospice.
 Every patient is different, and their needs will change as time passes.
 Therefore, it’s a good idea to speak to a caregiver about what is appropriate at any given stage.
-However, here are some ideas and guidelines.
+However, here are some generally well-received hospice patient gift ideas.